369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/neural_networks/solving_xor_nn/README.md

 expected_outputs = np.array([[0], [1], [1], [0]])
 ```

-We also need to set the epochs (number of iterations) and learning rate
+We also need to set the epochs (number of iterations) and the learning rate

 ```
 epochs = 10000